 The building will occupy land immediately adjacent to the existing hospital buildings, behind the existing Christchurch Women's Hospital.
 The land was subject to a land swap of equal parcels of land between the CCC and the CDHB earlier this year.
 As a result of the land swap, CCC gained riverside land and the CDHB gained land next to the hospital, including areas already built upon.

 How much will it cost?

-The project is part of the Government's recent $650-million investment in Christchurch's future healthcare facilities.
-This includes new buildings at both Burwood and Christchurch Hospital sites.
+The project is part of the Government's $1-billion investment in Christchurch's future healthcare facilities.
+This includes new buildings at both Burwood and Christchurch Hospital sites., including the new Outpatients.